Share Files Between KVM Host and Linux Guest Using Virtiofs

 mount: host_home mounted on /home/madhu/Host-Home.

-The host_home is the arbitrary string you specified previously in the target dir='host_home' element to identify the shared directory.
+The host_home is the arbitrary string you specified previously to identify the shared directory.

 To permanently mount the shared directory within the guest, open the /etc/fstab file and add the following line.